 Best Time to Visit China: Month-by-Month Guide

-When to visit Beijing, Guilin, Tibet, Shanghai and every major destination.
-Seasonal weather, crowd levels, festivals, and our specialist recommendations for every travel style.
+When to visit Beijing, Guilin, Tibet and Shanghai — seasonal weather, crowd levels, festivals and our specialist recommendations.

 Visa applications, internet access, payments, food, transport, safety — our local specialists share everything they wish they'd known before their first trip to China.